Almandine Garnet Gemstone Information

 About Almandine Garnet - History and Introduction

-Almandine garnet in appearance can be difficult to distinguish between other garnet types, as well as other red stones.
-Almandine garnet will typically have darker tones compared to other red gems, but top quality specimens do have red colors similar to that of ruby.
+Almandine garnet can be difficult to distinguish from other garnet types by appearance alone, as well as other red stones.
+Almandine garnet will typically have darker tones compared to other red gems, but top-quality specimens do have red colors similar to that of ruby.
 A strong neodymium magnet will be able help distinguish garnet from other gemstones.
 Measuring a stone's magnetic susceptibility in collaboration with its refractive index can be used to distinguish specific garnet species and varieties, and it can also determine the percentage of composition in hybrid variety garnets.

 Almandine Garnet Origin and Gemstone Sources Back to Top

-Almandine Garnet stones can be found in many origins and sources including Brazil, India, Madagascar, Sri Lanka and the United States.
+Almandine garnet gemstones can be found in many origins and sources including Brazil, India, Madagascar, Sri Lanka and the United States.
 Smaller deposits exist in Austria and the Czech Republic.
 Almandine garnet star gemstones are found in India and the United States.
 Idaho is known to be a very large source for star garnet gems.
-Amandine found in Sri Lanka is sometimes referred to as Ceylon-Ruby.
+Almandine found in Sri Lanka is sometimes referred to as Ceylon ruby.

 Buying Almandine Garnet and Determining its Gemstone Value Back to Top